 The National Quilting Association, Inc. established the Masterpiece Quilt Program to award formal recognition to Masterpiece quilts.
 A Masterpiece Quilt is defined as a work which reflects a consummate level of skill in design, workmanship, and quilting.
-Once the quilt is awarded Masterpiece Quilt status; its maker(s) become members of the Masterpiece Quilt Guild.

 Statement of Purpose